Tokyo 2020 medal table: Who’s winning Olympic Games so far?

 China lead the medal table ahead of the USA, while Great Britain are hovering around the top five

-China lead the medal table at the Tokyo Olympics at the end of day ten of the Games.
+China lead the medal table at the Tokyo Olympics at the end of day 11 of the Games.

-The nation has 29 gold medals so far, putting them seven clear of the second-placed United States.
+The nation has 32 gold medals so far, putting them eight clear of the second-placed United States.

 Hosts Japan, meanwhile, trail the USA by five golds.

-Australia are fourth in the standings with 14 golds – two clear of the Russian Olympic Committee and three ahead of Great Britain.
+Australia are fourth in the standings with 14 golds – one clear of the Russian Olympic Committee and Great Britain.

 FOLLOW LIVE: Latest updates from the Olympic Games